SciML/SciMLStyle/README.md

 - Functions which mutate arguments should be appended with `!`.
 - [Avoid type piracy](https://docs.julialang.org/en/v1/manual/style-guide/#Avoid-type-piracy).
 I.e., do not add methods
   to functions you don't own on types you don't own.
 Either own the types or the function.
+- Functions should prefer instances instead of types for arguments.
+For example, for a solver type `Tsit5`, the interface should use `solve(prob,Tsit5())`, not `solve(prob,Tsit5)`.
+The reason for this is multifold.
+For one, passing a type has different specialization rules, so functionality can be slower unless `::Type{Tsit5}` is written in the dispatches which use it.
+Secondly, this allows for default and keyword arguments to extend the choices, which may become useful for some types down the line.
+Using this form allows adding more options in a non-breaking manner.

 ### Function Argument Precendence